About Instructors Schedule Registration Location Lodging Contact

 In all the years I had photographed the grain unloading process in Buffalo, my only images of the elevators were made from the outside along the river.
 I respected the “No Trespassing” signs posted along the abandoned elevators and couldn’t secure permission to get inside those still in operation.
 The opportunity to organize a two and a half day workshop with authorized unlimited access to every area of Rick’s grain elevators and outbuildings was too good to pass up.
 I hope you agree and decide to join me.
 This year we have added a half day of photographic access to the Francis G. Ward Pumping Station.

-Until this page is completed, click here to access the current webpage.
 The menu items “Schedule” and “Location” will give you detailed information on what the workshop will consist of and the elevators and areas we will have access to.
 Please note, access to the various levels of the elevators is by foot only.
 Some of the elevators are over 150 feet high and reaching the top can be a strenuous climb.
 Stairways are not illuminated and the condition of some steps are is less than ideal.
 Once you are registered I will send you a detailed list of what to bring.

 If you have questions, please feel free to contact me.